Building Guitars - 10 Resources to Get Started

 How do I get started in guitar building?
-It’s a question I frequently hear from budding luthiers trying to piece together what’s needed.
-And while there’s a lot of information out there, pulling it all together can be daunting for anyone.
-To address this, I’ve compiled this list of 10 valuable resources to get you started in the world of guitar making.
+Budding luthiers frequently ask this question while trying to piece together what’s needed.
+And while there’s a lot of information available, putting it all together can be daunting.
+What would-be builders need are good general reference sources.
+To address this, I’ve compiled this list of 10 guitar building books, forums and sites to get you started on the road to building your own guitar.

 Building Electric Guitars Martin Koch1.
-Martin Koch’s Building Electric Guitars - If I could make just one recommendation, it would be to start with a book.
-You could assemble all the information you need to build a guitar just from internet resources.
-However, if you don’t have the patience of a saint, you will find this very frustrating.
+Martin Koch’s Building Electric Guitars – If I could make just one recommendation, it would be to start with a book.
+While you could assemble everything you need to know from internet resources, you’ll need the patience of a saint.
 In addition, starting with a book will give you the broad overview and perspective you’ll need in order to ask intelligent questions of fellow guitar builders.
-And, believe me - you’ll have lots of questions.
-Martin Koch’s book takes you through the process of how to make a guitar with mostly basic hand and power tools - a key for getting started.
+And, believe me – you’ll have lots of questions.
+Martin Koch’s book takes you through the process of how to make a guitar with mostly basic hand and power tools – a key for getting started.
 Read my review.
 It’s also available as an ebook.

 Make Your Own Guitar Hiscock2.
 Melvyn Hiscock’s Make Your Own Electric Guitar - This is another highly recommended guitar building book which also takes you through the various steps.
 Many builders swear by it and consider it the bible on making electric guitars.
 With a forward by Brian May of Queen, it’s hard to go wrong.
 See my book review.